New Mexico Recording Laws: Consent Rules and Penalties

 Can I Record My Landlord in New Mexico?

 Yes.
-In-person conversations with landlords can be recorded without consent under New Mexico law.
-Phone conversations require one-party consent (which you provide by being a participant).
+In-person conversations with landlords can be recorded without consent under New Mexico law because the wiretapping statute does not cover face-to-face conversations.
+Phone conversations require one-party consent, which you provide by being a participant.
 Recording can help document:

 Can I Record My Doctor in New Mexico?